Edward R. Murrow's 1958 ' Wires & Lights in a Box' Speech

 On October 15, 1958, veteran broadcaster Edward R. Murrow delivered his famous "wires and lights in a box" speech before attendees of the RTDNA (then RTNDA) convention.

 Listen to the entire speech via streaming audio, courtesy of KYW-AM, Philadelphia.

-For surely we shall pay for using this most powerful instrument of communication to insulate the citizenry from the hard and demanding realities which must be faced if we are to survive.
-I mean the word survive literally.
+For surely we shall pay for using this most powerful instrument of communication to insulate the citizenry from the hard and demanding realities which must indeed be faced if we are to survive.
+And I mean the word survive, quite literally.
 If there were to be a competition in indifference, or perhaps in insulation from reality, then Nero and his fiddle, Chamberlain and his umbrella, could not find a place on an early afternoon sustaining show.
 If Hollywood were to run out of Indians, the program schedules would be mangled beyond all recognition.
-Then some courageous soul with a small budget might be able to do a documentary telling what, in fact, we have done--and are still doing--to the Indians in this country.
+Then perhaps, some young and courageous soul with a small budget might do a documentary telling what, in fact, we have done--and are still doing--to the Indians in this country.
 But that would be unpleasant.
-And we must at all costs shield the sensitive citizens from anything that is unpleasant.
+And we must at all costs shield the sensitive citizen from anything that is unpleasant.

 I am entirely persuaded that the American public is more reasonable, restrained and more mature than most of our industry's program planners believe.
 Their fear of controversy is not warranted by the evidence.
 I have reason to know, as do many of you, that when the evidence on a controversial subject is fairly and calmly presented, the public recognizes it for what it is--an effort to illuminate rather than to agitate.